aakashsbhatia2/aakashsbhatia2/README.md

 ## Hello 🌏

+I am a Full Stack Engineer from 🇮🇳 Mumbai, India currently living and working in 🇺🇸 Tallahassee, FL, USA.

 <!--
 **aakashsbhatia2/aakashsbhatia2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.